hoanganh25991/game-gom/memory_bank/replacement_apply_plan.md

 5) Assets (read-only plan)
 - images/gof-*.png
   Plan: produce an assets list (filename + referenced locations).
-If you want to rename files to goe-*, we will proceed per-file (I will not rename binaries automatically).
+If you want to rename files to gom-*, we will proceed per-file (I will not rename binaries automatically).

 6) Storage keys (migration plan — not applied by default)
 - Current keys: gof.renderPrefs, gof.uiPrefs, gof.audioPrefs, gof.lang, gof.envPrefs, gof.dynamic.villages.v1, etc.
 - Migration helper (optional): add a small, idempotent migration that:
-  - On first run, copies localStorage["gof.*"] -> localStorage["goe.*"] for a whitelist of keys.
+  - On first run, copies localStorage["gof.*"] -> localStorage["gom.*"] for a whitelist of keys.
-  - Sets localStorage["goe.migration.v1"] = "1" to avoid re-running.
+  - Sets localStorage["gom.migration.v1"] = "1" to avoid re-running.
 - I will only implement this if you explicitly select the migration option.

 7) Android-build & TWA
-- I will update source JSONs under android-build/app/src/main/res/raw/... (where they are source files), replacing "GoF" name and #ff6b35 theme colors with GoE/#6b5a49.
+- I will update source JSONs under android-build/app/src/main/res/raw/... (where they are source files), replacing "GoF" name and #ff6b35 theme colors with GoM/#6b5a49.
 - I will NOT touch generated build artifacts in android-build/build/... unless you ask to.

 Scope notes & safeguards